visheshd/visheshd.github.io/_posts/2015-06-15-rockstar-coder.md

 research they found online, you would get back a git repositories with some basic use cases tested out and more.

 ## 2. Enjoy social coding and give back to the community
-They don't sweat before forking an open source repository on GitHub or where to make tweaks and testing it out.
+They don't sweat before forking an open source repository on Github; to make changes and testing it out.
 Report bugs they discover in an internal or public repository with steps to reproduce them.
-Answer queries of other developers from time to time at various tech community outlets like stackoverflow, slack or irc.
+Answer queries by other developers from time to time at various tech community outlets like stackoverflow, slack or irc.

 ## 3. Problem solvers and investigators